-If you want to manage a data guard you can use a broker.
+If you want to manage an Oracle data guard easily, then you should use a data guard broker.

 The Oracle Data Guard broker is a distributed management framework that automates and centralizes the creation, maintenance, and monitoring of Data Guard configurations.